-1. Go outside your house and look at it from every angle.
-Do the vertical lines converge?
-No, so neither the vertical lines in photos should be (or on a few rare occasions), for real estate of course.
+1. Do the vertical lines converge?
 When looking at a photographer’s portfolio, keep an eye on the vertical lines of walls, cabinets, doors, etc. If they are not vertical, you’re dealing with an amateur, unless the photographer obviously went for an artistic shot.
 In the example below, the photographer obviously didn’t go for an artistic shot and the vertical lines are really not vertical.

-2. Another big giveaway that you are dealing with an amateur is if the highlights of the image are completely blown out, except for lightbulbs or the sun.
+2. Another big giveaway that you are dealing with an amateur is if the highlights of the image are completely blown out, except for lightbulbs or the sun of course.
 Below is a horrible example where the highlights are completely blown out and no details can be recovered.
 There is no control of light whatsoever here.

 3. Very low prices.
 If you see a photographer with good images who offers 16 photos for £130 for example, you are entitled to have a few doubts or questions.
 What’s included?
 How’s the service, or the reputation?
+Showing nice images is one thing and giving the client a good experience is another.
 I can already tell you that no photographer who charges £130 for 16 photos can be in business for long as a freelancer.
-In that case, the photographer may be employed by a real estate firm that pays him almost nothing and the quality of service and attention to details might be poor at best.
+In that case, the photographer may be employed by a real estate firm that pays him almost nothing and the quality of service and attention to details might be average at best.
 Do your research.
 My prices are not cheapest but you know exactly what you are getting: someone who cares about the history of your building, tries to tell the best stories and create very compelling photos, always goes the extra mile and offers one the best service out there.

 Before I even set foot on your property, you need to know what you want exactly.
 Do you want to replace all of your pictures on your website, or you just want a few pictures for printing?
 How many pictures do you want?
 Do you want aerial photos and videos?